PowerMeep/GBA-PK-MMO/README.md

   - The server can use this to offset `SPOS` packets more reliably than the client's current logic.
   - This requires sending the player's current faced direction.
 - [x] Separate sprite generation from lerping
-- [ ] Skip lerping on players that are not visible at any point for the duration
-  - Might not be feasible.
-  - Doing this safely requires a check on both the current and future positions.
-  - What about another zone that allows lerping but still skips rendering?
-- [ ] Instead of sending packets on a timer, only send them when the player's state changes?
+- [x] Packets only sent when the player's state changes
-  - I am X1, Y1, and I just started running to the LEFT.
-  - (No packets while running)
-  - I am now at X2, Y1, and I just stopped running.
-  - This may prevent them from being visible to new players while their state isn't changing.
-Perhaps keep a much slower timer, just in case?
+  - Drastically reduces average packets/second
 - [x] Separation of players from sprite render addresses (screenspace culling)
   - Rendering seems to be the primary limiting factor on maximum players.
   - Define safe "render" zones and allow players to use them on a FIFO basis
 - [x] Precalculate the render addresses
 - [x] As many players as resources allow
   - The networking seems straightforward enough
-  - Rendering may require more address-hunting
+  - Rendering more may require more address-hunting
 - [ ] Fix Trade Bug
   - Malformed `POKE` packet?
-- [ ] Fix players in a neighboring map to the north being drawn one tile too low
+- [ ] Fix weirdness at map borders
-- [ ] Smooth the animation on the rendered players
-  - Partially fixed by not snapping to new position after only moving one tile.
-  - Notes in the animation method in [the client script](client/GBA-PK_Client.lua)
 - [ ] Implement battles
 - [x] Cache addresses on load rather than checking the game version frequently
 - [ ] The server is aware of map adjacency and offsets, properly allowing cross-map visibility.